FAQs

 What is a BISAC code?

 The BISAC (Book Industry Standards and Communications) code helps booksellers determine the primary subject or focus of a book.
-Notice the different sections of your local bookstore to see some of the existing classifications, for example, Science Fiction, Literature, Romance, Self-Help, Cookbooks, and History.
-See the entire list in the Author's Toolkit.
+For example, Science Fiction, Literature, Romance, Self-Help, Cookbooks, and History.
+To see the entire list of categories visit http://bisg.org/page/BISACEdition.
+Then click on a category and select the best descriptions for your book.
+Three category/description codes can be listed for your book.